 In Boghossians words, “the book will teach you how to talk somebody out of faith, superstition, and pretending, and into reason,” a passion of his because “the faith virus” is a “species threatening event” (“The Faith Virus”).
 In the Manual, Boghossian defines “faith” as “belief without evidence” and “pretending to know things you don’t know” (pp. 23-24), and attempts to show how a proper epistemology renders belief in God, like square circles for that matter, an impossibility.
 Religious faith is a “delusion,” as his hero Richard Dawkins would say, wherein people believe or pretend to believe the irrational and unknowable.
 Boghossian and the New Atheists’ “Street Epistemology” answers the street evangelism of Christianity, but brings a “proper” epistemology, intending to sow doubt in the faithful, seeds that can be nurtured over time into full and liberating disbelief and apostasy.

 What if this “proper” epistemology does not ultimately convince one deluded by faith?
-Boghossian answers that the “appearance of failure” is due to either to,
+Boghossian answers that the “appearance of failure” is due to,